brentius/warren-botfett/README.md

 # WARREN BOTFETT

-A lightweight, modular quantitative trading bot that runs on a Raspberry Pi 5 and uses Alpaca to trade US stocks.
+A lightweight, modular quantitative trading bot that runs on a Raspberry Pi 5 and uses Alpaca and Backtrader to trade US stocks.

 ## Features

 - Fetches real-time and historical stock data via Alpaca
-- Signal generation with customisable trading strategies
+- Signal + confidence generation with a customisable strategy - just plug and play
 - Backtesting engine to simulate portfolio performance
 - Ranking system to select top tickers from a watchlist
 - Risk management to avoid losing too much capital